CognasDev/Cognas.Tools/docs/Notes.md

 - Unit testing
 - look at adding autogeneraton to Pagination, providing additional validation on orderBy to restrict to model property names
 - look at nullable ID to avoid CommandMappingServiceBase.RequestToModel ??
-0 on ID
+NotInsertedId on ID
 - look at moving GenericServiceRegistration and MultipleServiceRegistration to extensions
 - TODO: update Ensure response success for delete when 404 is expected (microservice translates to 500)